fdfoneill/eoschar/README.md

 # Features

 The current version of `eoschar` works through a command-line interface.
 (Future versions will feature a graphic user interface.)
-The `eoschar` command takes several subcommands, including:
+The `eoschar` command opens the character creator main menu.
+It also takes several subcommands, including:

 * `new`: Start a new character
-* `load`: Load an existing character
+* `load`: Load an existing character (takes )

 # Code Example

+Lines beginning with the pound sign '#' are user entry.

+## Create a New Character

 ```
 > eoschar new